Static Prevails: Songs

-Eric Richter of Christie Front Drive provided additional vocals on "Digits", while Kidd played an acoustic guitar on "Claire", Lind's ex-girlfriend Sarah Pont played violin, and Trombino contributed on the Moog synthesizer.
 The opening track, "Thinking, That's All", and "Call It in the Air" are screamo-esque songs, the former channeling the sound of Unwound.
 Linton said Adkins came up with the basic form of "Thinking, That's All", which the other members added to.
 The band had been playing "Rockstar" live for sometime, prior to signing with Capitol, with Linton often mumbling his speech as he had no lyrics for it.
 It was only during the demo session with Auer that he wrote the words, as the label thought it was a hit-sounding song.
 "Claire" evokes Texas Is the Reason with its quiet and loud sections, aided by a violin.
-Lind said the song was "formative" for the band, as it showed them that a simplistic arrangement can "make something [sound] cool".
-Linton said they took influence for it from Sunny Day Real Estate, particularly their song "In Circles" (1994), while Adkins the lyrics were "very journal entry-ish".
+Lind considered the song to be important for the band, as it showed them that a simplistic arrangement could make a song interesting.
+Linton said they took influence for it from Sunny Day Real Estate, specifically their song "In Circles" (1994), while Adkins said the lyrics were akin to a journal entry.
 "Call It in the Air", with its punk-esque sound, earned a comparison to Sense Field.
 Lind said it exemplified the band's punk roots.
-Lind said the opening drum part to "Seventeen" intentionally ripped off Drove Like Jehu, to the annoyance of Trombino.
+Lind said the opening drum part to "Seventeen" intentionally ripped off Drive Like Jehu, to the annoyance of Trombino.
 "Episode IV" is the first track the band wrote without any "loud, saturated guitar sounds", according to Adkins.
 He came up with the basic structure, which he showed to Linton, who thought it had a sound akin to "Hurt" (1994) by Nine Inch Nails.
 Linton opted to whisper his vocals instead of singing to "keep it a really delicate song".

 "Digits" was influenced by the work of Christie Front Drive; an earlier version of it was released on Jimmy Eat World's split with Christie Front Drive.
+For the album's version, new sections were added to the song, increasing its length by a further three minutes.
 "Caveman" features the sound of crickets throughout its length, which was achieved by taking a Neumann U67 microphone outside Big Fish Studios.
 For sometime, Linton struggled with the song's lyrics; he only came up with them while in the bathroom at the studio "looking at aerosol cans and trying to find some rhythming words to match the verse".
 The band used to open their shows with "World Is Static" as it would shift direction partway through.
 Alongside this, Adkins said they were employing choruses more often as they found enjoyment in repetition.
 The drums in it were inspired by John Anderson, the drummer of Boys Life.
 Staff members at Capitol asked Linton to tell Adkins to stop screaming as he was doing it for the majority of "World Is Static": "I was like, 'Yeah, I can't tell him that, because he'll just scream louder.
 Burch compared the hushed atmosphere of "In the Same Room" to falling snow.
 When mixing the song, Adkins said him and Trombino recorded radio static for its beginning, which Trombino compressed to make it sit around the vocals.
 The title of "Robot Factory" comes from a power plant in the McClintock area of Tempe, Arizona.
 The closing track, "Anderson Mesa", features a string arrangement; its title references the observatory of the same name.
-Adkins said it was about him living in Flagstaff, Arizona, where he previously attended college prior to dropping out.
+Adkins said it was about him living in Flagstaff, in particular, his previous college apartment during its closing lyrics.